Ritik-24/Data-Engineering-Assignments5/README.md

-# Week 5: Apache Spark Fundamentals & Data Processing
+# Apache Spark Fundamentals & Data Processing

 This repository contains the theory and practical implementation focusing on Apache Spark fundamentals, data cleaning, transformations, and aggregation pipelines using PySpark.